 But let’s start with the tax side of things.
 This is assuming your vehicle is used 100% for business purposes.

-LEASE: $800 plus tax per month is the maximum you can claim so the total deduction for the year would be $9,600 plus tax.
+LEASE: $950 before tax per month is the maximum you can claim so the total deduction for the year would be $11,400 before tax.

-The amount of interest paid on loans to purchase passenger vehicles may also be limited to $300 per month. (generally relevant for vehicles over $72,000 on loans with 5% or higher interest rates)
+The amount of interest paid on loans to purchase passenger vehicles is also limited to $300/month.

 As you can see the write off for tax purposes does vary between the two.
 A decision like this should be based on more than just the immediate tax savings.
 Here are a few of the things that I consider: